Coin-operated-locker babies: Age

 The people who leave children in coin-operated-lockers can be a variety of ages, and this is a social factor that plays a large part in the child abandonment problem in Japan.

 Taboo

 Sex, abortion, and unwanted pregnancies are considered taboo subjects within the Japanese culture, which contributes to the problem of child abandonment in Japan, making the solution of the coin-operated-locker much more attractive.

-Laws in place
+Laws

 In 1981, the number of coin-operated-locker babies began to decrease because the following actions: